Subsidized child care helps reduce the financial burden for Australian families. What is it exactly? Who is eligible? How can you claim it?

 What are the immunisation requirements?

-Immunisation requirements indicate your child needs to be vaccinated if you want to apply for CCS or even if you’re looking for Family Tax Benefit Part A. You don’t have to say when the child was vaccinated, but it’s important to be truthful.
+Immunisation requirements indicate your child needs to be vaccinated if you want to apply for CCS or even if you’re looking for Family Tax Benefit Part A. You will receive an Immunisation History Statement from the AIR (Australian Immunisation Register) once your child is ‘Up to date’ with their immunisations.

 Upon applying, the info you provide is checked.
-For that reason, you’ll need to provide the child’s Medicare number and Individual Customer Reference Number.
+For that reason, you’ll need to provide the child’s Medicare number and Individual Customer Reference Number (CRN).
 Parents whose children aren’t eligible for Medicare should inform the government once they complete their claim.

 How to claim subsidized child care?